Solar panel building regulations

 - panels are at least 1m from the external edges of the building (pitched and flat roof installations);

-- panels protrude less than 1m from the roof surface (flat roof installations);
+- panels protrude less than 1m from the roof surface and cannot be the highest part, excluding the chimney (flat roof installations);

 - a ground mounted array is no more than 9m2, no more than 3m in any one direction and no higher than 4m.